 When we speak about voidness, which is the translation term that I prefer over “emptiness,” it refers to an absence of a way of existing that does not exist, which never existed and never will exist.
 We project impossible ways of existing onto ourselves, others and all phenomena that don’t correspond at all to reality.
 Something corresponding to them is totally absent.
 To use a simple example, if we imagine that we exist as the most important person in the universe, who must always have his or her way, this is a total fantasy.
 Nobody exists in that impossible way.
 There is a total absence of that way of existing with regard to anyone.

-- For Vaibhashika and Sautrantika, the voidness – or more appropriately, the selflessness of persons – can only be cognized with the basis for imputation of this selflessness appearing and being cognized simultaneously with it.
-In this case, the basis is the five aggregates together with the conventionally established person as an imputation on them as its basis.
-To use our analogy of an empty glass, according to these Hinayana systems, we can only focus on there never having been anything in the glass by focusing at the same time on the glass with nothing inside it.
+- For Sautrantika, the voidness – or more appropriately, the selflessness of persons – can only be cognized with the basis for imputation of this selflessness (a person together with its basis for imputation, mental consciousness) appearing and being cognized simultaneously with it.
+To use our analogy of an empty glass, according to the Sautrantika system, we can only focus on there never having been anything in the glass by focusing at the same time on the glass with nothing inside it.

 This assertion accords with the Prasangika rejection of the logic used by Svatantrika and the other lower tenet systems to refute impossible ways of existing.
 Those systems assert the self-established existence of the topic of any syllogism – the so-called “property-possessor” – used in the refutation, but since Prasangika does not accept the self-established existence of anything, they do not share a topic in common with these systems in order to debate with them using their system of logic.
 For that reason, Prasangika only argues using absurd conclusions, prasanga.